- Define and describe the importance of microorganisms in the biogeochemical cycles of carbon, nitrogen, and sulfur

 Human activity releases nitrogen into the environment by the use of artificial fertilizers that contain nitrogen and phosphorus compounds, which are then washed into lakes, rivers, and streams by surface runoff.
 A major effect from fertilizer runoff is saltwater and freshwater eutrophication, in which nutrient runoff causes the overgrowth and subsequent death of aquatic algae, making water sources anaerobic and inhospitable for the survival of aquatic organisms.

-- What are the three steps of the nitrogen cycle?
+- What are the four steps of the nitrogen cycle?

 Sulfur is an essential element for the macromolecules of living organisms.
 As part of the amino acids cysteine and methionine, it is involved in the formation of proteins.
 It is also found in several vitamins necessary for the synthesis of important biological molecules like coenzyme A. Several groups of microbes are responsible for carrying out processes involved in the sulfur cycle (Figure 8.26).
 Anoxygenic photosynthetic bacteria as well as chemoautotrophic archaea and bacteria use hydrogen sulfide as an electron donor, oxidizing it first to elemental sulfur (S0), then to sulfate This leads to stratification of hydrogen sulfide in soil, with levels increasing at deeper, more anaerobic depths.